 In approving counselors, the local council advancement committee has the authority to establish a higher minimum, reasonable level of skills and education for the counselors of a given merit badge than is indicated in “Qualifications of Counselors,” 22.214.171.124.
 For example, NRA certification could be established as a council standard for approving counselors for the Rifle Shooting or Shotgun Shooting merit badges.

 District or council advancement committees are charged with recruiting and training sufficient counselors to meet unit needs.
 As with any recruitment effort, it begins with prospecting: gathering names of people who may be qualified to serve.
-This can be done in a group setting through brainstorming as outlined in Friendstorming On Tour, No. 510-003, or considered on an individual basis.
+This can be done in a group setting through brainstorming as outlined in Friendstorming On Tour, or considered on an individual basis.
 Merit badge counselor prospects are most often found from the following sources:

 - Schools and colleges